daniel-e/hashfuck/README.md

 Brainfuck has 8 instructions.
 A result of 3 yields the Brainfuck instruction '-'.

-This mapping is done for the whole hash until 0xff is encountered.
+The mapping is done for the whole hash until 0xff is encountered.
 The interpreter will stop there.

 3. If the interpreter reaches the end of the string, the hash is hashed again with the algorithm specified and the new hash will be interpreted again (step 2).

+_Note_: The reference implementation performs the construction of the whole program first (by hashing until 0xff is found) and starts interpretation then.

 # Hello World!